Yunico1/Yunico1/README.md

 - 📫 How to reach me no
 - 😄 Pronouns: im a peerson.
 - ⚡ Fun fact: i barely get any sleep..
-- 🏫 this school acc
+- 🏫 this account is purely for school purpose

 <!---
 Yunico1/Yunico1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.